-The ability of purified LgtE to modify LOS isolated from N. subflava 44 to reactivity with monoclonal antibody 3G9 clearly indicates that LgtE is able to mediate the addition of galactose to the β -chain.
-Since LgtG-expressing strains that express LgtA (N. gonorrhoeae 15253 and F62lgtG+) do not add sugars to the β -chain beyond the galactose, this indicates that LgtA possesses a structural requirement that biases its addition to the α -chain.
-It is possible that overexpression of LgtA could result in the elongation of both the α and β chains, similar to what we have seen with LgtE.
-Since the level of expression of the various glycosyltransferases in the gonococcus is quite low (D. C. Stein, unpublished observations), this further suggests an additional mechanism of phenotypic modulation, where subtle changes in the growth rate of the organism would modulate the absolute level of the various proteins, and these results would be translated into small differences in LOS expression.
-It has been shown by several investigators that alteration in growth conditions affects LOS expression (8, 19, 20, 22), and we believe that this modulation is due to small changes in the levels of the various glycosyltransferases.
+The ability of purified LgtE to modify LOS isolated from N. Subflava 44 to reactivity with Mab 3G9 clearly indicates that LgtE is able to mediate the addition of galactose onto the?-chain.
+Since LgtG expressing strains that express LgtA (N. gonorrhoeae 15253 or F62LgtG+) do not add sugars onto the?-chain beyond the galactose, this indicates that LgtA possesses a structural requirement that biases its addition to the?-chain.
+It is possible that overexpression of LgtA could result in the elongation of both the? and? chains, similar to what we have seen with LgtE.
+Since the level of expression of the various glycosyl-transferases in the gonococcus is quite low (DCS, unpublished observations), it further suggests an additional mechanism of phenotypic modulation, where subtle changes in the growth rate of the organism would modulate the absolute level of the various proteins, and these results would be translated into small differences in LOS expression.
+It has been shown by several investigators that alteration in growth conditions effects LOS expression (8, 19, 20, 22), and we believe that this modulation is due to small changes in the level of the various glycosyltransferases.